sojs-coding/mcp-security-merge/docs/soar_integrations/stellar_cyber_starlight.md

     - `alert_group_identifiers` (List[str], required): Identifiers for the alert groups.
     - `index` (str, required): Specify the index of the security event.
     - `id` (str, required): Specify the ID of the security event to update.
-    - `status` (List[Any], required): Specify the new status for the security event (refer to Stellar Cyber documentation for valid statuses).
+    - `status` (List[str], required): Specify the new status for the security event (refer to Stellar Cyber documentation for valid statuses).
     - `comment` (str, optional): Specify a comment to add to the security event.
 Defaults to None.
     - `target_entities` (List[TargetEntity], optional): Specific target entities (Identifier, EntityType) to run the action on.
 Defaults to empty list.
     - `scope` (str, optional): Defines the scope for the action (e.g., "All entities").
 Defaults to "All entities".
 Used if `target_entities` is empty.